Join the Aphantasia Community and Thrive 🧠

 • My inability to draw anything unless it’s in front of me – I cannot recreate the image in my mind’s eye.

 This made me think about my own creative process and the many workarounds I use to help me in my creative life.
-If I cannot create things in my imagination, how do I create?
-The following are some examples from my experience of creative workarounds for aphantasics.
+How do I create if I cannot create things in my imagination?

 • A glance at the contents of a discarded shopping list caused me to wonder about the person who wrote it.
 This led to a flash fiction story and then an artist’s book based on found shopping lists.

 • A parcel I received was packaged with springy, cross-cut paper.
 It was quite beautiful in itself and made me ponder how I might use it.
 I experimented with dipping it in liquid porcelain clay and then draping it over pots to be fired.
-From there I moved on to use other packaging materials and lace.
+From there, I moved on to use other packaging materials and lace.

-2016 art verdigree bowl on stand sdc 2
+2016 art verdigree bowl on stand sdc 2 scaled 600x450 1

 Verdigris lace bowl

-In each of these instances, there was a catalyst that sparked the thought, that then led to the creative work.
+In each of these instances, a catalyst sparked the thought that led to the creative work.
 This is a great way to come up with ideas.
-But how can we develop a store of sources to spark our inspiration?

-Build a store of sources of inspiration
+Build a Store of Sources of Inspiration

-From an early age, I’ve collected things that ‘call to me’.
+From an early age, I’ve collected things that ‘call to me.’
 Sometimes I know that an item has the potential to inspire something creative, even if no ideas come to me at the time.
-So I’ve always kept anything I discover that intrigues me, or sparks a question or an emotion.
+So I’ve always kept anything I discover that intrigues me or sparks a question or an emotion.
 These might be two-dimensional – articles, photos, images – or objects.
 For example:

 • As a mature student, I went to art college.
 Everyone else’s sketchbooks were filled with – you’ve guessed it – sketches.
 Mine was full of quotes, lyrics and text, glued in pictures, bits of fabric, blobs of colour and lots of words.
-I am now a fiction writer and my notebook is similar, a repository for inspiration.
+I am now a fiction writer, and my notebook is similar, a repository for inspiration.

 A shelf in my art studio holds, amongst other items, the following found objects: